Blade Runner 2049

 Alcon had previously been in the market for funding mostly low risk movies with a mid-level budget and after they hit the jackpot with The Blind Side, they wanted to get into the big budget franchise business to grow the company.
 Blade Runner and the remake of Point Break were positioned as their future franchises.
 Point Break ended up as a total flop and their attempt at launching a big budget tentpole, which was the Johnny Depp fiasco Transcendence — lost Alcon $30 million.
 Blade Runner was a major risk for Alcon and the company’s expansion model was reliant on the picture’s success.
 Since you are reading about Blade Runner 2049 on this site, you can jump to the conclusion things did not work out very well for Alcon.
 In February 2018, the company announced a round of employee layoffs and financial restructuring because of the box office failure of Blade Runner 2049.

-Alcon co-financed Blade Runner 2049 equally with Sony.
-Both companies invested $90 million each and after rebates, the net budget was $150 million.
+Alcon co-financed equally with Sony and both companies invested $90 million each.
+The net budget for Blade Runner 2049 was $150 million after rebates.
 Alcon would own the movie and Sony would handle overseas distribution and retain a percentage of any profits.
 Alcon has a long standing home at Warner Bros for domestic distribution.
 WB receives a fee for the use of its distribution resources handling Alcon’s output and any money the studio invests into marketing is backstopped by Alcon.
 Blade Runner 2049 was first dated for Jan.
 12, 2018 but Alcon moved the movie up to October 6, 2017.